Mwakashem/animations_api_array_shem/README.md

 ## About the project
 A project with bottom navigation bar and item: Design,Response, Info,Dictionary.
 Few animations in the splash screen.
-Used diffrent packages.
+The project includes a page that maps and sorts a dictory & diplays the result Used diffrent packages.

 For help getting started with Flutter, view our